 DMQ Review has been publishing poetry and art since 1998 releasing two to three issues per year.
 We nominate our poets for the Pushcart prize and Best of Net, and Verse Daily often features our poetry as a WebWeekly feature.
 We are proud to have had our work appear in the annual Best American Poetry anthology.

-Editor-in-Chief Sally Ashton is the author of Some Odd Afternoon, Her Name Is Juanita, and These Metallic Days and is assistant editor of They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing.
+Editor-in-Chief Sally Ashton is the author of Some Odd Afternoon, Her Name Is Juanita, and These Metallic Days.
+The Behaviour of Clocks on a Rotating Body of Motion is forthcoming from WordFarm in 2019.
+She is assistant editor of They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing.
 Honors include a fellowship from Arts Council Silicon Valley and a residency fellowship at Montalvo Arts Center.
 She served as Poet Laureate of Santa Clara County, 2011-2013.
 Ashton earned her MFA at Bennington Writing Seminars.
 She teaches at San José State University and has been Editor-in-Chief of DMQ Review since 2003.
 Sally Ashton

 Editor Mary Donnelly’s work has appeared in or is forthcoming in The Brooklyn Rail, Hunger Mountain, The Iowa Review, Indiana Review, Prairie Schooner, The Literary Review and The Yale Review, among others.
 She received an MFA in writing from Bennington College.
 She teaches through Gotham Writers Workshop in New York City, where she lives, and in the low-residency MFA in Interdisciplinary Arts at Sierra Nevada College.
 Mary Donnelly